 3. If your cycle is not 28 days long, it does not mean you are infertile

 It’s all well and good if you have a 28-day cycle, but it’s absolutely normal for you to not have a 28-day cycle.
 In fact, a normal menstrual cycle is considered to be in the range of 26-31 days.

 And even if you fall outside of that range it doesn’t necessarily mean you are infertile or will have a hard time getting pregnant.
 Irregular periods do mean less regular ovulation – and that can make it harder to pinpoint your peak fertility times.
 But many women with irregular periods are able to conceive in a ‘normal’ timeframe.

 Irregular cycles can occur for a variety of reasons, ranging from stress to more significant health issues.
-Of course, things like medications, depression, or extremely low body fat percentage can lead to irregular periods as well.
-In order to better understand your health, your cycles, and how that might impact your fertility we definitely recommend talking to your Gynecologist or your GP at a pre-conception checkup.
+Things like medications, depression, or extremely low body fat percentage can lead to irregular periods as well.
+In order to better understand your health, your cycles, and how that might impact your fertility we definitely recommend talking to your OB/GYN or your GP at a pre-conception checkup.

 Facing infertility can be an indescribably lonely experience.
 But it can help to know that so many other women and men – mothers and fathers – have been in this same place and have come out on the other side.

-Statistics show that about 9% of men and 11% of women of reproductive age experience infertility in the US.
-That’s 1 in every 10 people.
+Statistics show that about 9% of men and 12% of women of reproductive age experience infertility in the US.
+That’s at least 1 in every 10 people.
+Estimates suggest that as many as 15% of all couples will struggle to conceive.
 It’s important to highlight that fertility is not a woman’s health issue alone, either.
 For couples that struggle to conceive, about a third of cases are due to female infertility, a third are due to male infertility, and the remaining cases are due to male/female combined infertility and unknown factors.